valenwin/coffee_blend/README.md

 - `PDF` link for creation invoice in PDF format (on admin panel)
     - `admin/order/<int:order_id>/pdf/`
 - `Sent PDF` on email while order was created
+- `Redis` for recommendation system:
+    - launch Redis by `redis-server` in terminal